Camps International: Discover Ecuador

 • Round-trip airfare

-• Accommodation in two or three-star hotels with private facilities in Quito
+• Accommodation in three and four star hotels in twin or triple rooms with private facilities guaranteed in Quito

 • Note: On arrival day only dinner is provided; on departure day, only breakfast is provided